What Happens To a Personal Injury Claim When the Plaintiff Dies?

-A survival lawsuit should not be mistaken with a wrongful death cause of action, which is a separate and distinct lawsuit.
+A survival lawsuit should not be mistaken with a wrongful death cause of action, or a wrongful death claim, which is a separate and distinct lawsuit.
 A wrongful death lawsuit is a lawsuit that a victim’s heirs and estate can each seek when the victim has died as a result of the wrongdoer’s negligence or wrongful act.
 These heirs include a victim’s surviving wife and children, or parents if there are no wife or children.

 Wrongful death lawsuits are also different than personal injury lawsuits in the scope of damages available.
 Heirs may recover funeral expenses, as well as damages focused on their own “grief or sorrow, loss of probable support, companionship, society” and “comfort and consortium”.
 Also, they may seek damages for pain, suffering or disfigurement that the victim suffered.
 Because they are separate and distinct claims, a survival lawsuit and a wrongful death lawsuit can be maintained separately or combined in certain circumstances.